broadinstitute/cromwell/docs/backends/GCPBatch.md

 A [JSON key file for the service account](../wf_options/Google.md) must be passed in via the `user_service_account_json` field in the [Workflow Options](../wf_options/Google.md) when submitting the job.
 Omitting this field will cause the workflow to fail.
 The JSON should be passed as a string and will need to have no newlines and all instances of `"` and `\n` escaped.

 In the likely event that this service account does not have access to Cromwell's default google project the `google_project` workflow option must be set.
-In the similarly likely case that this service account can not access Cromwell's default google bucket, the `jes_gcs_root` workflow option should be set appropriately.
+In the similarly likely case that this service account can not access Cromwell's default google bucket, the `gcp_batch_gcs_root` workflow option should be set appropriately.

 For information on the interaction of `user_service_account_json` with private Docker images please see the `Docker` section below.